 "Says you.
 I might have a different opinion."

 "Yea, this is not my first time, Slaughter.
-Technical ability isn't the only thing to consider: a mission unit is an organic being.
+Technical ability isn't the only thing to consider.
+A mission unit is an organic being.
 'Trust' is a big part of the organism: if the members can't trust each other, then the unit breaks."

-"Deal...Are we done here?"
+"Deal."
+The marine frowned.
+"Are we done here?"

-"I don't have anything else...What about you Stalker?
+"I don't have anything else."

-"You seem on edge today--"
+"You seem on edge today."

 "What's that to you?"
-BeachHead replied, as he scratched his underarms.
+Beach Head replied.
+He scratched his underarms.

+"Just sayin'..."
+Stalking shrugged.
 "Being a Master Sergeant requires a little diplomacy.
 You're younger than average for this position, so if you're going to survive being second-kick, you need to learn how to loosen up and relax."

 "My command style doesn't allow for relaxing.
 What do you know about being second-kick anyway?"

-"Hey, if I never took that sabbatical, chances are I would've been top-shirt by now."
+"If I never took that sabbatical, chances are I would've been top-shirt by now."

-"But you did leave.
-And we managed to handle the likes of Serpentor and CobraLa just fine without you."
+"And somehow we managed to handle the likes of Cobra just fine."

-"Humph, 'family'... who needs that inconvenience."
+He scoffed.
+"Family... who needs that inconvenience."

+Stalker rolled his eyes, giving up.
 "So, what do you have on your plate today?"

-"I think I'm going to tour all of the departments.
-I haven't put enough face-time in with the troops lately."
+"I'm going to tour all of the departments.
+I haven't put enough face time in with the troops lately."

-BeachHead pretended to be oblivious to the irony.
-He recognized that Stalker was trying to be helpful, however, he felt himself quickly running out of patience – exacerbated by the fact that the itching in his underarms had gotten worse.
-Stalker picked up on this and decided to back off.
+Beach Head pretended to be oblivious to the irony.
+He recognized that Stalker was trying to be helpful, however, he felt himself quickly running out of patience, exacerbated by the fact that the itching in his underarms had gotten worse.
+Fortunately, Stalker may have picked up on this as he seemed to back off.

 "Since you'll be on the grounds, would you stop by Building 6 when you get a chance?"
-Stalker asked, as he unfolded his arms.
-"CoverGirl's off-site today and she's afraid that the guys in the Motor Pool might goof-off while she's gone."
-When BeachHead nodded in agreement, he let himself out.
+Stalker asked; he paused to blow the steam off his cup of coffee.
+"Cover Girl's off-site today, and she's afraid that the guys in the Motor Pool might be tempted to goof-off while she's gone."
+When Beach Head nodded in agreement, he let himself out.

-After leaving the conference room, BeachHead went to the infirmary.
-His behavior at the meeting forced him to acknowledge that the discomfort from his rash was starting to affect his job.
-He sat in the waiting room along with WildBill – who, he noticed, was nursing his shoulder.
+Beach Head's first stop was the infirmary.
+His behavior at the meeting forced himself to acknowledge that the discomfort from his rash was starting to affect his job.
+He sat in the waiting room along with Wild Bill, who he noticed was nursing his shoulder.

 "What are you in for?"
-BeachHead asked.
+Beach Head asked.

 "I wrenched my shoulder Havoc-surfing yesterday.
 How about you?"

-After a few minutes, Lifeline took in WildBill while Doc called BeachHead into his office.
-BeachHead undressed to his waist and raised his arms.
+After a few minutes, Lifeline took in Wild Bill while Doc called Beach Head into his office.
+Beach Head stripped to his waist and raised his arms.

-"That one did a number on you," said Doc, as he examined the rashes on BeachHead's armpits.
+"That one did a number on you," said Doc, examining the rashes on Beach Head's armpits.